tht/autodoist/README.md

     python autodoist.py --parallel_suffix <tag>
     python autodoist.py --serial_suffix <tag>

-In addition, if you experience issues with syncing you can change the api syncing time (default 10 seconds):
+In addition, if you experience issues with syncing you can increase the api syncing time (default 5 seconds):

     python autodoist.py --delay <time in seconds>